takarabune/kanji_sieve/README.md

 - 'Translation' can be the language of your choice, often English.
 - 'pos' is part of speech. eg: n, adv, i-adj, phrase, v5, v1, etc.
 - 'Japanese' is a simple definition in Japanese using terms you know.

-Remember Garbage In, Garbage Out.
+Remember: Garbage In, Garbage Out.
 Other than blank fields, nothing is checked for or enforced.

 #### remove_furigana
 A utility script to remove furigana from ocr output.
 It works on text where the line structure is kept and the furigana appear between lines of text.
 The ouput will still need to be proofread and very short line lengths like 16 character newsprint columns may cause some errors.
 It tries to preserve paragraph returns while stripping line returns.